seankelliher/us-population-by-state/Readme.md

 ## Reflection

-I wanted to build a component that displays US population growth using the last four Census counts (1980, 1990, 2000, 2010).
+I wanted to build a component that displays US population growth using the last five Census counts (1980, 1990, 2000, 2010, 2020).
 I wanted to show growth state by state, in raw numbers as well as percentage change between Census counts.
 Challenges were customizing an existing SVG map to include state names - especially challenging in the Northeast where states are smaller - and ensuring data remained readable on smaller screen sizes.

 ## Acknowledgments